Mista-T/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Great tea with a conscience
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great tea with a conscience
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: Why YogiTea
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    YogiTea is the tea for everyone who believes that great tea shouldn't just taste good, it should do good too.
+We source all of our leafs directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  YogiTea is the ultimate spot for tea lovers who want to learn about their leaf’s origin and support the farmers that grew it.
+We take tea production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro: